LaunchCodeEducation/java-web-dev-curriculum/content/spring-model-validation/reading/thymeleaf-form-tools/index.md

 {{% notice blue "Note" "rocket" %}}

-   The starter code for this video is found at the `validation-errors branch <https://github.com/LaunchCodeEducation/coding-events/tree/validation-errors>`__ of the ``coding-events-demo`` repo.
+   The starter code for this video is found at the [validation-errors branch](https://github.com/LaunchCodeEducation/coding-events/tree/validation-errors) of the `CodingEventsJava` repo.
-   The final code presented in this video is found on the `display-errors branch <https://github.com/LaunchCodeEducation/coding-events/tree/display-errors>`__ As always, code along to the videos on your own ``coding-events`` project.
+   The final code presented in this video is found on the [display-errors branch](https://github.com/LaunchCodeEducation/coding-events/tree/display-errors) As always, code along to the videos on your own `codingevents` project.

 {{% /notice %}}